By Austin Smith | March 18, 2019

 Qualified education loans are defined in both the Tax Code and the Higher Education Act as debts incurred solely to pay for (i) qualified higher education expenses (ii) at an accredited institution by (iii) an eligible student.
 Qualified higher education expenses are defined as the “cost of attendance” which is a sum determined by the institution, to cover tuition, fees, room, board, and books.
 Basically, this means you and your loan must have three characteristics:

 It is worth noting that the student loan industry is perfectly aware of this distinction.
-In fact, since at least 2006, private student lenders have been bundling these debts and selling them to investors—investors who were warned up front that some of the student loans contained in these trusts may be dischargeable in bankruptcy after all:
+In fact, since at least 2006, private student lenders have been bundling these debts and selling them to investors—investors who were warned up front that some of the student loans contained in these trusts may be dischargeable in bankruptcy after all.
+Consider the following disclosure that the private student loan company Sallie Mae made to investors:

 Note what Sallie Mae is saying here.
 They are saying that despite the warranties and certifications made in the promissory notes, some of the loans may have been made for expenses other than qualified higher education expenses.